-At Lallemont Law, LLC, we strive to develop an individualized estate plan based on a client’s specific needs.
-A lot of clients think because they are not married or do not have a lot of money, they do not need an estate plan.
+Lallemont Law, LLC works with residents of Minnesota to develop individualized estate plans based on your specific needs.
+Many people think because they are not married or do not have a lot of money, they do not need an estate plan.
 Regardless of the size of your estate, the reason you need an estate plan is to make sure the right “stuff” goes to the people you want it to go to.

 Without an estate plan, your loved ones will have to make decisions without your input.
 Simply telling your loved one your wishes is not enough.
 An estate plan consists of three basic parts: the Will or Trust, Power of Attorney and Health Care Directive.

 Probate is the legal process of settling your estate in court after you die.
 Your property is gathered and inventoried, your debts are paid, and everything left over is divided among your heirs.
 Your personal representative is responsible for “probating” your will.
 If you have no will or did not name a personal representative, the court will appoint one for you.
 The probate process is expensive and may take one or more years to fully settle your estate.
 With proper estate planning, you can avoid the probate process.